rohaanuv/Block-Chain/README.md

 # Block-Chain
-Understanding block chain and how it works trying to implement it. using different technologies like python, JavaScript and so on.
+Understanding block chain and how it works and implement it. using different technologies like python, JavaScript and so on.
+We also explore Ethereum, HyperLeger, Smart Contract, proff of work etc.